scriptrdotio/howto/data/create_schema.md

 # How to express constraints (schemas) on my data?

 - Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
-- You can create (XML) schemas to define constraints on the data (mandatory fields, multiplicity, data types, etc.)
+- You can create (XML) schemas to define **document types**, i.e. constraints on the data (mandatory fields, multiplicity, data types, etc.)
+- Scriptr.io **automatically** validates any schema-related document upon creation or update

 ## Create a schema using the visual environment